Robert-W/mern-kit/README.md

 > See [Client Config](#client-config) for supported configurations

 ### Absolute Paths
 This repo uses absolute paths for all modules in the `packages` folder.
 This is done by setting NODE_PATH to the `packages` directory inside the docker container.
-This negates the need to use relative path's throughout the project.
-For example, instead of using `require('../../utils/webpack.utils')`, you can just use `require('utils/webpack.utils')`.
+This allows you to use `require('utils/webpack.utils')` instead of `require('../../utils/webpack.utils')`.

 ## Commands
 Docker commands generally follow this syntax: